-5.2 If the Customer’s account is suspended due to non-payment, Customer’s access to GHRR’s web portal will be deactivated and Customer will not retain access to archival Reports.
+5.2 If Customer’s account is suspended due to nonpayment, Customer’s access to GHRR’s web portal will be deactivated and Customer will not retain access to archival Reports.

-GHRR warrants and represents that it shall follow reasonable procedures to assure maximum possible accuracy (as defined by 15 U.S.C. § 1681e(b)) of the information concerning the individual about whom the Report relates; GHRR further warrants that the information contained in a Report will be the information supplied by the Furnisher, subject to any and all restrictions imposed by federal and state laws on the nature, scope and extent of information that is permitted to be disclosed by a Consumer reporting agency; moreover, since GHRR is not the Furnisher of the information, and the information that is supplied by the Furnisher to GHRR is supplied “as is,” GHRR can likewise only supply the information to the Customer “as is.”
-GHRR is required by law to disclose that its Reports do not guarantee the accuracy or truthfulness of the information contained therein, but only that it is accurately copied from public records, where applicable.
-This Limited Warranty is in lieu of all other warranties, express or implied, in fact or in law, including, but not limited to, any implied warranties of merchantability or fitness for a particular purpose.
+GHRR warrants and represents that it shall follow reasonable procedures to assure maximum possible accuracy (as defined by 15 U.S.C. § 1681e(b)) of the information concerning the individual to whom the Report relates; GHRR further warrants that the information contained in a Report will be the information supplied by the Furnisher, subject to any and all restrictions imposed by federal and state laws on the nature, scope and extent of information that is permitted to be disclosed by a Consumer reporting agency; moreover, since GHRR is not the Furnisher of the information, and the information that is supplied by the Furnisher to GHRR is supplied “as is,” GHRR can likewise only supply the information to Customer “as is.”
+GHRR is required by law to disclose that it does not guarantee the accuracy or truthfulness of the information contained in its Reports, but only that it is accurately copied from public records, where applicable.
+This limited warranty is in lieu of all other warranties, express or implied, in fact or in law, including, but not limited to, any implied warranties of merchantability or fitness for a particular purpose.

 7.1 Limitation on Liability.

-7.1.1 Except as otherwise provided in this section hereinbelow, GHRR shall not be liable to the Customer for damages, and Customer hereby waives, releases and discharges GHRR from any and all damages arising under any theory of legal liability to the fullest extent that Customer may legally agree to release GHRR from liability for such damages, provided however, that Customer does not release GHRR from any liability arising solely from the wantonness, gross negligence or willful misconduct of GHRR (unless attributed or imputed to GHRR by reason of any act or omission of the Customer); In the event that GHRR is held liable to Customer for any matter arising under or relating to the Background Screening Services, whether said liability arises in contract, equity, tort or otherwise, the amount of damages recoverable shall be limited as set forth in § 6.3. hereinbelow.
-Customer agrees to hold GHRR harmless of and from any and all claims, losses, or damages arising out of, or related to, the tortious or criminal conduct of Customer’s employees or agents.
+7.1.1 Except as otherwise provided in this section, GHRR shall not be liable to Customer for damages, and Customer hereby waives, releases and discharges GHRR from any and all damages arising under any theory of legal liability to the fullest extent that Customer may legally agree to release GHRR from liability for such damages, provided however, that Customer does not release GHRR from any liability arising solely from the wantonness, gross negligence or willful misconduct of GHRR (unless attributed or imputed to GHRR by reason of any act or omission of Customer).
+In the event that GHRR is held liable to Customer for any matter arising under or relating to the Background Screening Services, whether said liability arises in contract, equity, tort or otherwise, the amount of damages recoverable shall be limited as set forth in section 6.3. hereinbelow.
+Customer agrees to hold GHRR harmless of and from any and all claims, losses, and damages arising out of, or related to, the tortious or criminal conduct of Customer’s employees or agents.

 7.1.2 Neither party shall be liable to the other for indirect, incidental or consequential damages, or loss of anticipated profits arising from any breach of these Terms & Conditions, even if it is notified of the possibility of such damages.

 7.2 Limited Indemnification.
-Due to the unique obligation imposed upon GHRR by the federal Fair Credit Reporting Act, which requires GHRR to obtain and rely upon specific certifications from Customer before selling it Consumer Reports, Customer agrees to defend, indemnify and hold GHRR harmless against any cause of action, loss, liability, damage, cost or expense, including, without limitation, attorney’s fees and costs, asserted by any third party against GHRR arising out of or relating to Customer’s violation of, failure to comply with, or breach of any of Customer’s certifications as described hereinabove, or for any misuse, abuse, or unlawful procurement of a Report by Customer’s agents or employees.
+Due to the unique obligation imposed upon GHRR by the FCRA, which requires GHRR to obtain and rely upon specific certifications from Customer before selling it Consumer Reports, Customer agrees to defend, indemnify and hold GHRR harmless against any cause of action, loss, liability, damage, cost or expense, including, without limitation, attorneys’ fees and costs, asserted by any third party against GHRR arising out of or relating to Customer’s violation of, failure to comply with, or breach of any of Customer’s certifications as described hereinabove, or for any misuse, abuse, or unlawful procurement of a Report by Customer’s agents or employees.

 7.3 Limited Remedies.
-The amount of damages recoverable by the Customer for any breach by GHRR of these Terms & Conditions will not exceed, in the aggregate, an amount equal to the charges incurred by Customer during the six-month period prior to the occurrence of the first event giving rise to any such liability, and such recovery is the Customer’s sole and exclusive remedy hereunder.
+The amount of damages recoverable by Customer for any breach by GHRR of these Terms & Conditions will not exceed, in the aggregate, an amount equal to the charges incurred by Customer during the six-month period before the occurrence of the first event giving rise to any such liability, and such recovery is Customer’s sole and exclusive remedy hereunder.